bertilmuth/modern-clean-architecture/spring-web/README.md

 * Single, behavior driven endpoint for all POST requests
 * Transactional behavior by default (customizable if necessary)

-The appendix explains how spring-web can with GET requests (and other HTTP methods).
+The appendix explains how spring-web deals with GET requests (and other HTTP methods).

 ## Getting started
 spring-web is available on Maven Central.